ryu1kn/vscode-extension-update-reporter/CONTRIBUTING.md

 ## Development

+### Debug

+1. Open the project in VSCode.
+2. Press <kbd>F5</kbd> ("Start Debugging").
+Make sure launch configuration "Run Extension" is active.
+3. This will open another VSCode instance.

+### Tests

-I'd love to see that tests are written to confirm the new behaviours.
+I'd love to see that tests are written to confirm the new behaviors.
+Existing tests should be updated when needed.

 ## Trying out your changes